ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 Mention possible CI integration verifying all of ghash takes time... doesn't complete how did we save hours?
+We of course added an extra non-NIST test case that would cover overflows...

 never trust only test vectors
+not enough to just add those
 try to cover edge cases
 can't foresee all approaches to impl